Maximilian-Andrew-Kluge/VpMobile24/README.md

 > - 📅 **Week after next preloaded** — `next_next_week_table` available in sensor
 > - 🐛 **Popup bug fixed** — no more configuration error when opening lesson details

+> [!TIP]
+> 🔄 **If you experience issues after an update**
+>
+> If the integration does not work correctly after updating:
+>
+> 1. 🗑️ Remove the integration from Home Assistant
+> 2. ➕ Configure the integration again
+> 3. 🔄 Fully restart Home Assistant
+>
+> In most cases, this resolves configuration and update-related issues.

 <br/>

 > [!WARNING]